Erinell/tinymovr-control/README.md

 4. Click on Connect !

 ## Contributing
-Feel free to contribute or report issues to make this project even better!
+Feel free to contribute or report issues to make this project better!

 ## TODO
 - Ensure support for multiple boards